ekpangmichael/mobimeo-challenge/README.md

 On the ci/cd pipeline i will setup the following steps/stages

 Checkout the code
 -- Install dependencies

--- Run build and test test
+-- Run build and test

 If test pass

--- Build the docker image and tag
+-- Build the docker image and tag it
 -- Run security scan to check the images for vulnerabilities (using aqua microscanner)

 If stage pass

--- Publish docker image to a docker registry
+-- update the deployment manifest with the latest image tag -- Publish docker image to a docker registry
 -- Publish helm chart to a registry

--- update the deployment manifest with the latest image tag

 Deploy to dev
 -- Run performance test

 If test pass

 Deploy to staging
 -- Run performance and stress test

 If test pass